YoannAnselmetti/ADseq-Anopheles-APBC2018/README.md

     └── Anopheles_dirus/
 ```

-The **data/validation\_ADseq/** directory contains input data files to execute DeCoSTAR with the ADseq and the ARt-DeCo algorithms to validate the ability of the ADseq algorithm to scaffold genomes.
+The **data/validation\_ADseq/** directory contains input data files to execute DeCoSTAR with the ADseq algorithm to validate the ability of our algorithm to scaffold genomes.
 The directory is composed of 4 directories:

 * The **kmergenie/** directory contains results of the tool Kmergenie to define the best kmer size to assemble reads sampling with minia genome assembly tool.
 * The **FASTA/SCAFF** directory contains genome assemblies in the FASTA file format for the 3 species selected for the validation steps obtain with minia (**minia/** directory) and after BLASTn gene annotation (**blastn/** directory).
 * The **BLASTn/** directory contains the alignments of contigs produced with minia and mapped on  reference genome assemblies with BLASTn to map gene of reference genome on minia contigs for the 6 experiments (3 species and 2 reads sampling)
-* The **DeCoSTAR/BLASTn/** directory contains the data to apply DeCoSTAR with the ADseq and ARt-DeCo algorithms on the 6 genome fragmentation experiments.
+* The **DeCoSTAR/BLASTn/** directory contains the data to apply DeCoSTAR with the ADseq algorithm on the 6 genome fragmentation experiments.

 ## "results" directory
 ```
-results
+results/
 ├── decostar
-│   ├── WGtopo+scaff/
+│   ├── WGtopo+scaff
-│   ├── Xtopo_RAW/
+│   ├── Xtopo_RAW
-│   ├── Xtopo-scaff/
+│   ├── Xtopo-scaff
-│   └── Xtopo+scaff/
+│   └── Xtopo+scaff
+├── README_results.md
 └── validation_ADseq
     └── spi_20
-        ├── Aalb/
-        ├── Aara/
-        ├── Adir/
-        └── stats/blastn/
 ```

-The [results](results) directory contains results produced after DeCoSTAR execution.
+The [results](results) directory contains results produced after DeCoSTAR execution with the README_results.md file explaining the format of the different results present in this directory.

 The [results/decostar](results/decostar) directory contains the results of DeCoSTAR with the algorithm ADseq on the 18 Anopheles dataset for the 4 conditions described in the paper: